Income tax considerations

 - meals not connected to business travel outside your metropolitan area (35 miles)

-If you follow the tips in the How to keep good books and records section, reporting the information on your Schedule C should be easy as you will have details of all your transactions.
+If you follow the tips on Recordkeeping and Supporting documentation, reporting the information on your Schedule C should be easy as you will have details of all your transactions.

 Don’t forget your estimated payments

 Come tax time, it’s important to remember what estimated tax payments you made.
-If you have an online service account, there is a record of those payments available for you to use when filing your return.
+If you have an Online Services account, there is a record of those payments available for you to use when filing your return.